Package 'statistics'

 Description

-The function dfcalc is used only for two samples t test, when the group variations are NOT equal.
+The function dfcalc is used only for two samples t test, when the group variations are not equal.
 For small and independent samples, and unknown but equal population variances, the variances of the two samples are used.
 As the sample variances are never equal, this function calculates their pooled variance based on the two standard deviations and their respective sample sizes.

 Usage